SCS Fellow Nomination and Election

 Submitting A Nomination

 Fellow nominations should reach the SCS Office by February 1, each year.
-The Fellow Selection Committee will review the nominations which will be reviewed by the SCS Board of Directors at the Spring Simulation Multi-conference Board Meeting.
-All approved candidates will be contacted after that meeting and will be honored at the Summer Simulation Multi-conference General Plenary session and the Fellows dinner annually.
+The Fellow Selection Committee will review the nominations and present the nominations to the SCS Board of Directors at the Spring Simulation Multi-conference Board Meeting.
+The SCS Board of Directors will decide which candidates to approve.
+Approved candidates will be contacted after that meeting and will be honored at the Summer Simulation Multi-conference General Plenary session and the Fellows dinner annually.

 If you would like to be considered, or you wish to nominate someone, for this recognition please review the information in this document and follow the steps noted here.
 All of the required information should be submitted as a complete Fellow application packet.
 This packet may be submitted in several different ways: